asgr/MAML/README.md

 ### Usage

-A simple example using a toy table we want to create MAML metedata from:
+A simple example using a toy table we want to create MAML metadata from:

 ```r
 df = data.frame(